Hasan-Jalalyan: Origins

-Reign under Hasan-Jalal Dawla
+Prince Hasan-Jalal Dawla

-Culture
+Cultural life

-With the surrender of Ani to the Byzantine Empire in 1045 and the Byzantine annexation of Kars in 1064, the final independent Armenian state in historic Armenia, the Bagratuni kingdom, came to an end.
-However, despite foreign domination of the region, which became more pronounced after the Seljuk Turks defeated the Byzantines at the Battle of Manzikert in 1071, Armenians in eastern Armenia were able to maintain autonomy in the two mountainous kingdoms of Syunik and Lori and in the Principality of Khachen.
-From the early to mid-12th century, combined Georgian and Armenian armies were successful in pushing the Turks out of Eastern Armenia, thereby establishing a period of relative peace and prosperity until the appearance of the Mongols in 1236.
+With the surrender of Ani in 1045 and Kars in 1064, the final independent Armenian state in historic Armenia, the Bagratuni kingdom, was dissolved and incorporated into the domains of the Byzantine Empire.
+However, despite foreign domination of the region, which became more pronounced after the Seljuk Turks defeated the Byzantines at the Battle of Manzikert in 1071, Armenians in eastern Armenia were able to maintain autonomy in the two mountainous strongholds in Syunik and Lori and in the principality of Khachen.
+From the early to mid-12th century, combined Georgian and Armenian armies were successful in pushing the Turkic groups out of eastern Armenia, thereby establishing a period of relative peace and prosperity until the appearance of the Mongols in 1236.

-Khachen used to be a part of Syunik until numerous Turkic invasions severed it from the rest of the kingdom.
+Khachen had once been a part of Syunik until numerous Turkic invasions severed it from the rest of the kingdom.
 The reign of the Hasan-Jalalyan family was concentrated around the Terter and the Khachenaget rivers.
-Hasan-Jalal's birth date is unknown․ His reign began in 1214 and ended with his death sometime between 1261–1262 in Qazvin.
+Hasan-Jalal's birth date is unknown․ His reign began in 1214 and ended with his death sometime between 1261 and 1262 in Qazvin.
 His domain encompassed both Artsakh and the surrounding Armenian regions.
 When his father Vakhtank died in 1214, Hasan-Jalal inherited his lands and took up residence in a castle at Akana in Jraberd.
 He was addressed with the titles tagavor (king; թագավոր) or inknakal (autocrat or absolute ruler; ինքնակալ) but took the official title of "King of Artsakh and Balk" when he married the daughter of the final king of Dizak-Balk.
 The medieval Armenian historian Kirakos Gandzaketsi extolled Hasan-Jalal in his work History of Armenia, showering him with praise for his piety and devotion to Christianity: